-A basic degree student of a member college of the TST has recourse (a) against a decision by his or her college or by the TST as to his or her success or failure in meeting an academic standard or other academic requirement of the college or the TST; (b) against a decision by a college concerning guidelines for course marking (see §11.4); and (c) against a decision as to the applicability to his or her case of any academic regulation of a college or the TST, including University academic regulations that are administered by the college or the TST.
+A conjoint basic degree student of a member college of the TST may appeal (a) a decision by his or her college or by the TST as to his or her success or failure in meeting an academic standard or other academic requirement of the college or the TST; (b) a decision by a college concerning guidelines for course marking (see §11.4); and (c) a decision as to the applicability to his or her case of any academic regulation of a college or the TST, including University academic regulations that are administered by the college or the TST.
 This right of appeal occurs after the student has exhausted all levels of academic appeal at the college level.